 Module 1: Overview of Windows 10

-This module introduces the Windows 10 operating system.
+This module describes the Windows 10 operating system.
 It describes the new features in Windows 10, and the important changes since Windows 8.1.
-It describes the use, navigation, and customization of the new, enhanced user interface.
-This module also mentions the features of Windows 10 that make it beneficial for organizations of different sizes.
+It describes the use, navigation, and customization of the enhanced Windows 10 user interface.
+Additionally, this module this module describes the Windows 10 features that make it beneficial for organizations of different sizes.

 Lab : Navigating and Customizing the User Interface